byNickes/StatisticsHomeworks/homework2/1_ra.md

 2- e: exponent \
 To get the real number by this couple is used the following formula: \
 n = m*2^e \
-The bit representation of floating numbers in IEEE754 standard is as following.
+The bit representation of floating numbers in IEEE754 standard is as following:
 ![Single-Precision-IEEE-754-Floating-Point-Standard](https://user-images.githubusercontent.com/78324346/135763086-01f79db7-b86b-489c-9d6c-614fab795b82.jpg) \
 As it's possible to see, in this standard also a sign bit is available: if it is 1 then the number is negative, otherwise positive.\
 Special number values have a specific representation:\
 1- Zero is encoded with both exponent and mantissa as zero \
-2- infinity is represented as all ones in the exponent bits and all zeros in mantissa \
+2- Infinity is represented as all ones in the exponent bits and all zeros in mantissa \
 3- Not a Number (NaN) is represented using an all ones exponent and a non-zero mantissa

 #### Problems of floating point numbers